 Antivirus vendors can check compatibility between their product and Azure File Sync using the Azure File Sync Antivirus Compatibility Test Suite, which is available for download on the Microsoft Download Center.

-If you are using an on-premises backup solution, backups should be performed on a server in the sync group that has cloud tiering disabled.
+If you prefer to use an on-premises backup solution, backups should be performed on a server in the sync group that has cloud tiering disabled.
 When performing a restore, use the volume-level or file-level restore options.
 Files restored using the file-level restore option will be synced to all endpoints in the sync group and existing files will be replaced with the version restored from backup.
 Volume-level restores will not replace newer file versions in the Azure file share or other server endpoints.

 Bare-metal (BMR) restore can cause unexpected results and is not currently supported.